-AT is fully committed to reducing its own greenhouse gas emissions and to helping reduce Auckland's transport emissions.
-AT is co-developing with Council a plan to meet Auckland's road transport emissions reduction goal from Te Tāruke-ā-Tāwhiri: Auckland's Climate Plan.
+AT is fully committed to reducing its own GHG emissions and to helping reduce Auckland's transport emissions.
+AT is co-developing with Council a plan to meet Auckland's road transport emissions reduction goal from Te Tāruke-ā-Tāwhiri, which sets a target of reducing the region's transport emissions by 64 per cent by 2030.